kby-ai/.github/profile/README.md

 🍿 Fun facts - what does your team eat for breakfast?
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->
-We offer SDKs for face recognition, face liveness Detection(face anti-spoofing), ID card recognition, palm recognition and license plate recognition(LPR), etc.<br/>
+We offer SDKs for face recognition, face liveness Detection(face anti-spoofing), ID card recognition, ID document liveness detection and license plate recognition(LPR), etc.<br/>
 We also specialize in providing outsourcing services with a variety of technical stacks like AI(Computer Vision/Machine Learning) and mobile and web apps.</br>

 ### Our facial recognition algorithm is globally top-ranked by NIST in the FRVT 1:1 leaderboards. <span><img src="https://github.com/kby-ai/.github/assets/125717930/bcf351c5-8b7a-496e-a8f9-c236eb8ad59e" alt="badge" width="36" height="20"></span>